faultattack/faultattack.github.io/WORKSHEET.md

 For a list of typical fault attack effects there is an excellent list in the [NCC Group blog](https://research.nccgroup.com/2021/07/07/an-introduction-to-fault-injection-part-1-3/).

 Having two USB-ports and micro-USB cables allows you to connect both to  PicoEMP and flag-target at the same time.
 This is not strictly necessary but will make things much easier.

-You can try triggering a pulse and a simultaneous action of flag-target via USB-serial.
+If you have two cables you can try triggering a pulse and a simultaneous action of flag-target via USB-serial.
+It might get you one of the flags if you're lucky.
+The provided example is in Python, and you could have better realtime properties by writing the serial communication in Rust, C, Golang or some other good programming language (C++ is not a good language but may also work).
+Anyways you probably want to use fast trigger instead.

+Fast trigger you can

 Fault Model Construction